hamk-uas/visithame-datahub/readme.txt

     - Selection of language is limited to one per widget

 - Target groups:
-    - Currently selection works so that if only B2B is selected, only products with B2B are listed.
-If any other is selected, no filters are applied.
+    - Selecting 'List products with B2B' will include products that have set the B2B target group for the product.
+Otherwise, these products are excluded from the list.